-The HKPSG buffer distance requirement is met from all the surrounding roads for the proposed development.
-Based on the traffic forecast of Mai Po South Road (the road leading to the Project site) provided by the Project's Traffic Consultant, more than 90% of vehicles inside the Project site during peak hours will be private cars.
-The rest of the vehicle types will be light goods vehicles and a small number of heavy vehicles, such as refuse collection vehicles, would also appear within the Project site.
+The HKPSG buffer distance requirement is met from all the surrounding roads for the proposed development subject to no proposed air sensitive uses being located within the buffer zones.
+By incorporating the recommended buffer zones into the design of the proposed development, adverse impact from vehicular emission to planned ASRs is not anticipated.
+Moreover, based on the traffic forecast of Mai Po South Road (the road leading to the Project site) provided by the Project's Traffic Consultant, more than 90% of vehicles inside the Project site during peak hours will be private cars.
+The rest of the vehicle types will be light goods vehicles and only a small number of heavy vehicles, such as refuse collection vehicles, would also appear within the Project site.
 In addition, Mai Po South Road is designated as a private road, mainly serving as an access road for the proposed development.
 No public transport service (including public transport interchange (PTI) and transport lay-by) will be provided within the proposed development.
-The vehicular emission impact is therefore limited, and adverse vehicular emission impact to nearby ASRs and the proposed development from Project induced traffic is not expected.

 A proposed car park will be located at the basement of the residential development.
 Reference shall be made to ProPECC PN 2/96 "Control of Air Pollution in Car Parks" for its design and operation.
-There will be 2,134 residential car parking spaces, 235 for visitors, 27 accessible parking spaces, 212 motorcycle parking spaces, 173 bicycle parking spaces and only 47 loading/ unloading bays, which may be used for passenger boarding / alighting, goods vehicles, etc..
-Hence, no adverse air quality impact is expected from the proposed basement car park.
-The exhaust of the car park will be located away from any nearby ASRs, as far as possible.
-Therefore, the potential vehicular emission impact is not anticipated to be significant.
+There will be 2,134 residential car parking spaces, 235 for visitors, 27 accessible parking spaces, 212 motorcycle parking spaces, 173 bicycle parking spaces and only 47 loading/unloading bays, which may be used for passenger boarding / alighting, goods vehicles, etc..
+The ventilation exhausts of the basement car park will be determined in the detail design stage.